 - Peel the daikon radish and then grate it finely.
 Mix the radish with the chili paste and set aside.

 - Rinse the scallions and then trim the top and bottom.
 Cut the scallions into 2 inch pieces and then thinly slice so you have matchstick-like pieces.
-Put the scallions in a bowl of cold water for 15 mins and then drain and set aside.
+Put the scallions in a bowl of ice water for 10 mins and then drain and set aside.